 Use the Right Water: I recommend you use filtered water to avoid chlorine and other chemicals commonly found in tap water, which can inhibit the growth and activity of the natural yeasts and bacteria in your sourdough starter.
 Using filtered water helps ensure a healthier, more active fermentation process.

-Temperature Matters: The ideal temperature for culturing a starter is between 75-85°F and around 70°F after maduration.
+Temperature Matters: The ideal temperature for culturing a starter is between 75-85°F and around 70°F after maturation.
 If your kitchen is cooler, consider finding a slightly warmer spot to encourage activity or using your oven’s Proof setting.

 If you love my content, please consider sharing it with friends and family.
 Every share helps spread this movement — and as a thank you, you’ll unlock even more exclusive recipes and behind-the-scenes content.